The ECLIPSE Program

 ECLIPSE is a competitive leadership development program.
 Following the application process, candidates will be notified of the status of their applications by late February.
 The ECLIPSE Intern Program Committee reviews incoming applications for a limited number of positions.

-Interns participate in the Annual Meeting in June, and the International ME Congress and Exposition (IMECE) in November, as well as a second Annual Meeting the following June.
+Interns participate in the Annual Meeting each June and various meetings and events throughout the year, depending on placement..
 At the conclusion of the program, ECLIPSE participants are assisted in identifying opportunities for continued participation in ASME.
-Throughout their term, participants also receive special leadership training, offered in conjunction with ASME"s Volunteer Orientation and Leadership Training (VOLT) Academy.
+Throughout their term, participants also receive special leadership training, offered in conjunction with ASME's Volunteer Orientation and Leadership Training (VOLT) Academy.
 The following is a timeline of anticipated events in the ECLIPSE Program:

 - June: Participate in first ASME Annual Meeting